Program Description

 Income Limits

 A single applicant must have income that is below 100% of the Federal Poverty Level.
-For 2023, this is equivalent to $1,215 a month.
-For applicants who are married, the combined income of both spouses is limited to $1,644 a month.
+However, Minnesota updates its FPL figures in July.
+This means that from July 2024 – June 30, 2025, the income limit is $1,255 a month.
+For applicants who are married, the combined income of both spouses is limited to $1,703 a month.

 Asset Limits